vaarn/vaarn.github.io/vehicles.md

 # Transport in Vaarn
 Note that ‘Hull Points’ represent a vehicle’s resilience to harm.
 Hull Points map to weapon damage at a ratio of 1 to 10.
 Damage incurred in amounts less than 10 can never reduce a vehicle’s Hull Points.
 Multiple sources of damage in a single combat round do not stack.
 A dune skuggy that takes 6, 7, and 8 points of damage from separate attacks will not lose any Hull Points, despite the combined total damage being 21.
 A dune skuggy that takes 19 points of damage from a single source will lose one Hull Point.
 This means that only the heaviest weapons and largest creatures can meaningfully damage vehicles.
-For pack-beasts with Hit Dice, calculate HP as normal.
+For pack-beasts with a Level, calculate HP as normal.

 ## Auto-Chariot
 _Synthetic_